nicolafio/gexp/readme.md

 * [Simple DirectMedia Layer (SDL)](https://www.libsdl.org/): Cross-platform library for input and graphics.
     * **MacOS**: &emsp;`$ brew install sdl2`
     * **Debian**: &emsp;`# apt install libsdl2`
+* [Go](https://go.dev/): Compiler for the Go language:
+    * **MacOS**: &emsp;`$ brew install go`
+    * **Debian**: &emsp;`# apt install golang` (Not tested)

 ## Code names for this project

 This project has two code names.

-The primary one is `gexp` self-descriptive and easy to remember.
+The primary is `gexp`, self-descriptive and easy to remember.

-The secondary is `joy2`, to mark it as a spritual successor of JOY, the 2D game engine experiment made back in high school, to remisce the relative success thanks to that project.
+The alternative is `joy2`, to mark it as a spritual successor of JOY, the 2D game engine experiment made back in high school ¹, to remisce the relative success of that project.
 That project's primary goal was to learn.
 The same will be for `joy2`.

+---

-* SMOC is a game made on top of JOY for showcase - https://nicolaf.io/smoc
+¹ SMOC is a game made on top of JOY for showcase - https://nicolaf.io/smoc